Is It Safe to Be in Ketosis If Pregnant or Breastfeeding

 How could eating this way be unhealthy for a fetus or infant?

-On the keto diet, your focus is on reducing carbs to keep your blood sugar and insulin levels low.
-Doing so potentially sets up your baby’s body to be able to regulate their own blood sugar and insulin levels, lower their potential of being too large because of maternal diabetes, and reduce their risk of obesity.
+On the keto diet, your focus is on reducing carbs to keep your blood sugar and Fat Storing Hormone levels low.
+Doing so potentially sets up your baby’s body to be able to regulate their own blood sugar and Fat Storing Hormone levels, lower their potential of being too large because of maternal diabetes, and reduce their risk of obesity.

 Yes, there are articles stating that a low-carbohydrate diet is dangerous to a fetus; however, if you read the details you’ll discover that the articles mostly regurgitate outdated nutrition advice based on the guidelines in the food pyramid that have been shown to be unhealthy.
 They recommend far too many servings of carbs and dairy, and far too little healthy fat.